 Pan-Fried Pork Leftovers

-Storage: Store leftover pork chops in an airtight container in the refrigerator for up to 2 days.
-I suggest storing the gravy in a separate container for best results.
+Storage: Store cooled leftovers in an airtight container in the fridge for up to 3 days.

 Recipe